Improve Your Oral Health with Tooth Extraction

 There are several reasons that you may require a tooth extraction at our Monroe, LA, practice.
 We often recommend extraction for a tooth that has suffered severe decay or to alleviate crowding.
 Whatever the reason, at Oral Surgical Associates, we use gentle techniques that will result in minimal discomfort.
 We offer a variety of sedation options to make your treatment stress-free, and we often perform surgical extraction using advanced laser technology.
-In addition, Dr. Eric Geist, Dr. Richard.
-D. Willis, and Dr. Matthew W. Fowlkes are committed to patient education.
+In addition, Dr. Eric Geist, Dr. Matthew W. Fowlkes, and Dr. Nick Gregory are committed to patient education.
 Your dentist will explain exactly what you can expect during your extraction, and he will outline subsequent restorative options in detail.

 When Is Tooth Extraction Necessary?